Musashi1584/RPGO/RPG/ReadMe.txt

 - I am the commander here

 [h1]A note on the beta status[/h1]
-This mod will change freqquently.
+This mod will change frequently.
 Therefor it might be needed that you rebuild you soldiers.
 Use the command RebuildSelectedSoldiersClass from the mod [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1370543410] Additional Soldier Console Commands[/url] for that purpose.